My Sermons

 Welcome to the Current Year Sermons page.
 Here, you’ll find my most recent sermons shared during our Sunday services at St. Luke’s -- San Lukas Episcopal Church in Vancouver, Washington.

-To explore sermons from previous years, please visit our Sermons—Past Year (2024) page.
+To explore sermons from previous years, please visit our Sermons—Past Year (2025) and Past Year (2024) pages.
 For sermons from 2023 and earlier, please visit the Sermons-Past Years (2023 and Earlier) page.

 At St. Luke’s, we strive to create a worship space that is uplifting, inclusive, and welcoming to all.
 As a longstanding presence in the community, our church is dedicated to helping people find hope, healing, and a sense of belonging—both spiritually and physically.
 Whether you’re new or returning, our doors are always open to you.